abbeygirl/nzedb/Fedora-Install-Guide.md

 * usermod -a -G nzedb apache

 ## Create nZEDb Database and grant user access
+This step is optional as the installer can create the database for you.
+This method below is useful if you have other applications using the same database.

 * mysql -u root -p    (Default is no password)
 * create database nzedb;
 * use nzedb;